postsharp/Metalama.Documentation/content/conceptual/configuration/profiling.md

 # Capturing performance data

-If you are experencing performance issues with Metalama, our support team might request to profile the Metalama or IDE processes.
+If you are experiencing performance issues with Metalama, our support team might request to profile the Metalama or IDE processes.

+> [!WARNING]
+> **Profiling snapshots may contain potentially confidential information**
+>
+> Profiling snapshots can include call stacks from your compile-time code.
+While we treat process dumps as confidential material, your company might not permit you to send us a profiling snapshot without management approval.

 > [!NOTE]
 > Metalama uses [JetBrains dotTrace](https://www.jetbrains.com/profiler/) to create performance snapshots. dotTrace will be automatically downloaded upon first use.
 You do not need a license to collect performance, but you may need to acquire a license if you want to analyze this data.